mromdhani/BankingApp-Back-SpringBoot/README.md

 /protected - an example endpoint that is restricted to authorized users with the role 'ROLE_ADMIN' (a valid JWT token must be present in the request header)
 ```

-I've written a small Javascript client and put some comments in the code that hopefully makes this demo
-understandable.